Updated July 19, 2023

 It’s a message broker; it accepts and sends messages.
-It is just similar to the post office where mails are received, stored and transmitted to the recipient in the same way RabbitMQ accepts, stores and forwards binary data blobs (messages).
+It is similar to the post office, where mail is received, stored, and transmitted to the recipient, like RabbitMQ accepts, stores, and forwards binary data blobs (messages).

 Components of RabbitMQ

 Figure 1 demonstrates basic message consumption with the following components, as discussed below.

 - Producer: The producer sends a message to the queue but never uses the queue directly; instead, it uses exchange.
 Publishing a message means that the producer sends a message to exchange and exchange the message forwards to the queue.

-- Exchange: An exchange is responsible for routing the messages with links and routing keys to various queues.
+- Exchange: An exchange is responsible for routing messages with links and routing keys to various queues.
 A binding is a connection or link between an exchange and a queue.